 - Content can include commentary on clinical practice, research, and relevant educational, organisational and ethical topics, as well as appropriately anonymized clinical cases and images.

-- Use of a short TOPIC HEADING in block capitals in the top line of each post is recommended, to identify separate discussions, e.g. ‘ANTIBODY MEDIATED REJECTION’, ‘CIRRHOTIC CARDIOMYOPATHY’, ‘CHOLANGIOCARCINOMA’, etc.
+- A TOPIC HEADING in block capitals should be used in the subject line of each message to identify separate discussions, e.g. ‘ANTIBODY MEDIATED REJECTION’, ‘CIRRHOTIC CARDIOMYOPATHY’, ‘CHOLANGIOCARCINOMA’, etc.

-- This discussion group is supported by the International Liver Transplantation Society to promote the dissemination of knowledge among liver transplant professionals for the ultimate benefit of patients.
+- SIG email discussion groups are supported by the International Liver Transplantation Society to promote the dissemination of knowledge among liver transplant professionals for the ultimate benefit of patients.

 - Commentaries and opinions are posted in good faith with the intention of enhancing the knowledge and competence of all participants, while preserving the privacy and dignity of transplant patients and their families.
 ILTS cannot accept liability for any breach of confidentiality.

-- The opinions, advice and other materials posted here reflect the views of the author(s) and are not necessarily those of ILTS.
+- The opinions, advice and other materials posted in this context reflect the views of the author(s) and are not necessarily those of ILTS.
 These statements and materials do not necessarily indicate a standard of care, nor can they replace local specialist consultation.

 - ILTS is not liable for any statements made by participants on this platform, nor for any decisions or actions based on opinions or information posted.